 SEMA Government Affairs

-Legislation (S.B.
-5417) has been introduced in Washington to allow for the registration of “military surplus vehicles.”
+Legislation (H.B.
+1993) has been introduced in the Washington House of Representatives as a companion bill to Senate legislation (S.B.
+5417) to allow for the registration of “military surplus vehicles.”

 Legislation (H.B.
 1623) has been introduced in the Illinois House of Representatives to require the issuance of only a single, rear-mounted license plate for all motor vehicles.

 Legislation (S.F.
 193) has been introduced in the Iowa Senate to require the issuance of only a single, rear-mounted license plate for all motor vehicles.

 The U.S. Department of Commerce (DOC) sent its report to President Trump on whether imported automobiles and auto parts pose a threat to U.S. national security.

 Legislation (A.B.
 476) has been reintroduced in the New York Assembly to create a vehicle titling and registration classification for “street rods” and “custom vehicles.”
 This bill is based on SEMA model legislation.